It’s a community of investors focused on earning dividends in retirement!

 I decided to start a blog for the following reasons and I continue to make those a priority.

 - Sharing financial information is something I do regularly with family, friends, and co-workers.
 The more I shared the same information, the more I realized I could write and document the topics at the same time for the benefit of everyone.

-- Set up a regular schedule to review my goals and follow through with it.
-My monthly dividend income update requires me to catalog everything.
-In fact, I now have a dividend and portfolio tracker that provides really detailed performance data on my portfolio.
+- Set up a regular schedule to review my goals and follow through with them.
+My monthly dividend income update requires me to catalogue everything.
+I now have a dividend and portfolio tracker that provides detailed performance data on my portfolio.

 - Share my experiences on dividend income since it is one of my primary goals for retirement.
 Retirement is not about depleting a nest egg and stressing about the money to live, it’s about financial freedom and being paid handsomely from my accumulated wealth.